 Dr. Laura Walsh earned her Doctor of Optometry degree with Clinical Honors from the Pennsylvania College of Optometry in Elkins Park, PA in 2006.
 She also achieved Clinical Honors in both Low Vision Rehabilitation and Pediatric and Binocular Vision.
 She received her Bachelor of Health Sciences in biology from Quinnipiac University in Hamden, CT in 2002, prior to attending optometry school.
 She began her career at Albert Einstein Medical Center in Philadelphia, where she was on staff with the ophthalmology department until 2009.
 She joined Galiani Ophthalmology in 2007 and enjoys seeing patients of all ages.

-Dr. Walsh has extensive knowledge in the fitting of soft contact lenses and rigid gas permeable contacts, including multifocals and monovision.
-She prides herself in being very patient and helpful with difficult or complex contact lens fittings.
-She also has a special interest in pediatrics and enjoys helping children with their first time contact lens fittings.
+Dr. Walsh has extensive knowledge in the fitting of soft contact lenses and rigid gas permeable contacts, including multifocal and monovision.
+She prides herself on being very patient and helpful with difficult or complex contact lens fittings.
+She also has a special interest in pediatrics and enjoys helping children with their first-time contact lens fittings.

-Dr. Walsh works closely with Dr. Galiani and Dr. Derham in treating various eye conditions, including dry eye disease, blepharitis, meibomian gland dysfunction, cataracts, glaucoma and macular degeneration.
+Dr. Walsh works closely with Dr. Galiani in treating various eye conditions, including dry eye disease, blepharitis, meibomian gland dysfunction, cataracts, glaucoma, and macular degeneration.
 Dr. Walsh is a member of the American Optometric Association the Bucks Montgomery Optometric Association.
 She resides locally with her husband and her two daughters.
 She is bilingual and fluent in English and Spanish.
 She truly loves serving the Doylestown community and fulfilling their eye care needs.
 Dr. Walsh is fluent in English and Spanish.